silverstar33/monitrix/readme.md

 - ✅ Real-Time Server Monitoring Made Easy
 Most tools like Prometheus or Grafana are overkill for personal projects or small teams.
 Monitrix gives you a lightweight, self-hosted dashboard that shows live CPU, memory, and disk usage — all without complex setup or a steep learning curve.

-Built with FastAPI, WebSockets, and Chart.js, Monitrix is designed for simplicity, speed, and full control.
 ---

 ## 🧑‍💻 For Developers & Self-Hosters